 In the Şehitler Müzesi that I found by accident (see blog 4 in this series) I bought a book that was published in 2015 under the title: 1955 – 1974 Step by Step Genocide – Murataga – Atlilar – Sandallar.
 It is a rather simple, straight forward book and therefor impressive.
 It contains the stories of survivors of the massacre in 1974 along with pictures of the victims.
 The stories are quite different, there is no sign of an editor or anything.
-They are not always logical or consistent and that gives it a pure and attractive style.
-It flows the way locals tell a story and you follow their story line without even breathing.

 There is only one lesser thing to tell about the book, and that is the English translation.
 I am sorry that I did not buy the Turkish version because on several occasions the English translation is so bad that it is difficult to find out what was meant originally.
 I could have bought even both versions, for 10 TL per book it is very affordable.
 But I didn’t, alas.
 Now, I give you my analysis of some aspects of this book.